corefan/xenko-docs/en/manual/particles/tutorials/create-a-trail.md

     ![Prefab editor](media/prefab-editor.png)

-5. The prefab contains just one entity - SwordModel.
+5. The prefab contains just one entity, SwordModel.
 It's not going to be a model for much longer, so let's rename this entity *SwordTrail* (the same as the prefab it belongs to).

 6. Remove the **Model** and the **Model Node Link** components from the **SwordTrail** entity.
 We don't need them any more — this prefab will just be a particle effect.